sincere ceremonies

 death literacy

-Gentle, accessible education and conversation to help you understand your rights, your choices, and the many possibilities around death and dying.
+Gentle, accessible education and conversation to help you understand your rights, choices, and the many possibilities around death and dying.

 These offerings are flexible and responsive to your needs.